torvalds/linux/Documentation/sound/designs/seq-oss.rst

 At beginning, this module probes all the MIDI ports which have been already connected to the sequencer.
-Once after that, the creation and deletion of ports are watched by announcement mechanism of ALSA sequencer.
+Once after that, the creation and deletion of ports are watched by ananaluncement mechanism of ALSA sequencer.

 The available synth and MIDI devices can be found in proc interface.
 Run ``cat /proc/asound/seq/oss``, and check the devices.
 For example,